Rishitha-789/rishitha-789/README.md

 # 👩‍💻 Rishitha Srivastav

-**Data Science | Machine Learning Enthusiast | Analytics Professional**
+**Data Analyst|Analytics Professional**

 Hi there!
 I'm Rishitha — a data-driven problem solver passionate about turning complex datasets into actionable insights.
-With a Master's in Data Science from Maryville University and 3+ years of experience in analytics and machine learning, I specialize in transforming business challenges into scalable data solutions.
+With a Master's in Data Science from Maryville University and 3+ years of experience in analytics , I specialize in transforming business challenges into scalable data solutions.

 🔍 I enjoy building predictive models, automating workflows, and designing insightful dashboards to empower decision-making.
 My experience spans across industries, with hands-on expertise in Python, R, SQL, and modern cloud & big data tools.